vuvuvu/songlist-overlay/README.md

 If you would like to test if it's working properly, you can open the ```queue.html``` file in your browser.
 Usually you can just double-click this from Windows Explorer to open it in a browser.

-You should see "queue is empty".
-If this is the case, you can add songs to your queue using streamersonglist.com and make sure that they appear.
-You will need to wait up to 10 seconds to see the changes show up.
+You should see "queue is empty" with superhero styling.
+If this is the case, you can add songs to your queue using streamersonglist.com and watch them appear with dynamic flip-board animations.

 ## Streaming setup

 Add a new Browser Source to your overlays.
-This should be at a width of 480, and a height to suit.
-If you are planning to have a long queue, you might want a bigger height.
-480 is a good default if you're not sure.
+This should be at a width of **1024** and a height of **768** for the optimal 4:3 aspect ratio display.

 Pick **use local file** and then find the ```queue.html``` file from your download, such as **C:\streamoverlays\queue.html**.

-When you save, you should see the queue (or lack of queue) show up in the overlay immediately.
+When you save, you should see the queue (or lack of queue) show up in the overlay immediately with comic book styling.

+## Superhero Features

+### Information Display
+- **Multi-Line Layout**: Each piece of information gets its own dedicated line
+- **Queue Position**: Bouncy counter with golden borders and visual separators
+- **Song Title**: Large, prominent display with glowing text effects
+- **Artist Name**: Distinct orange styling with pulse animations
+- **Requested By**: Purple shimmer effects with color cycling
+- **Visual Hierarchy**: Clear information structure with proper spacing

+### Animation System
+- **Airport Flip-Board Transitions**: Songs transition with realistic flip-board animations
+- **Letter-by-Letter Animation**: Text appears with staggered letter animations
+- **Position Bounce**: Queue position continuously bounces with superhero energy
+- **Title Glow**: Song titles pulse with enhanced glow effects
+- **Artist Pulse**: Artist names scale and pulse with enhanced shadows
+- **Requester Shimmer**: Requested by text cycles through purple color variations

+### Visual Effects
+- **Comic Book Fonts**: Uses Bangers and Fredoka One fonts for authentic superhero styling
+- **Colorful Text Effects**: Multi-layered text shadows in vibrant colors
+- **Sparkle Effects**: Animated sparkles add visual flair above content
+- **Glowing Borders**: Pulsing golden borders on info panels
+- **Dynamic Notifications**: Scaling notifications with comic book styling
+- **Background Animation**: Subtle animated background patterns

+## Technical Features

+- **4:3 Aspect Ratio Design**: Optimized for streaming overlays with 1024x768 resolution
+- **Real-time WebSocket Updates**: Instant updates when songs are added, removed, or played
+- **Song Rotation**: Automatically cycles through queue items with smooth animations
+- **Queue Information**: Shows current queue count and connection status
+- **Responsive Design**: Adapts to different screen sizes while maintaining aspect ratio
+- **Song Limit Display**: Shows remaining or maximum song requests (configurable)

-## Known issues
+## Fixed Issues

-Because we need to make two different API requests sometimes, not all the data will load in, when the page (overlay) first loads.
-It will update properly once it refreshes for the first time.

-For example, if you have a maximum number of requests, it will always show as 0 when the overlay first loads, and will update after ten seconds.
+- Fixed missing `addDivToQueueWrapper` function error
+- Fixed incorrect sort function that was returning boolean instead of number
+- Fixed memory leak from multiple `setInterval` timers
+- Implemented proper queue rotation with interval management
+- Added comprehensive WebSocket event handling
+- Unified CSS styling with consistent 4:3 aspect ratio
+- Added notification system for real-time feedback
+- Implemented `maxQueueItems` and `showMore` functionality
+- Added song limit display functionality

 ## Settings